w3c/csswg-drafts/css-writing-modes-3/transition-updated-cr-2017-09.md

 An [analysis of the test results](https://drafts.csswg.org/css-writing-modes-3/implementation-report.html) is also available

-:boom:  the tests for features moved to Level 4 are still marked as level 3 tests, so need to be edited to make them Level 4 tests during the CR period
+:boom:  the tests for features moved to Level 4 are still marked as level 3 tests, so need to be edited to make them Level 4 tests during the CR period, once Writing Modes 4 is published.
+All tests with `srl` or `slr` in the filename are so affected.

 ## Patent disclosures